 Pancakes Without Eggs

-Looking for some amazing pancake toppings?
+Looking for some fantastic pancake toppings?
 Try this Blueberry Syrup, or this Strawberry Purée, or even this Berry Chia Jam.

 How to Make Pancakes Without Eggs and Milk

 The first question I asked when approaching this recipe is, can you even make pancakes without eggs?
-Well, I soon learned, not only is it possible, it’s easy.
-Besides, now you can enjoy pancakes with no cholesterol.
+Well, I soon learned that it’s possible and easy.

 Of course, I took things a step further and made pancakes without milk and eggs!
 I figure if someone has issues with eggs, they might just have issues with dairy, too.